Transformation Driven Visual Reasoning: Experiments

 \section{Experiments}

 In this section, we show our experimental results on the three settings of TRANCE, i.e. Basic, Event, and View.
-We also conduct some analyses of the results to show insights about machines' ability to reason transformation.
+We also conduct analyses to show some insights about machines' ability of reasoning transformation.